 You can find plant misters made of several different materials, including:

 Many plant misters are adjustable.
-This allows you to choose between a light mist and a strong jet of water, and possibly many settings in between.
+This allows you to choose between a light mist and a strong jet of water (and possibly some intermediate settings in between).

 An adjustable plant mister is helpful if you want to use it for multiple purposes such as cleaning, watering, and pest control.
 If you will be using the plant mister extensively, you may want to look into a pressure sprayer.